 There’s not much that makes people more curious than the words "bacon weave."
 Take that and wrap it around a mac and cheese-stuffed pork roll and it’s a return to childlike excitement with the added benefit of grown-up appreciation of all our favorite foods literally rolled into one.

 This is more than just playing with meat.
 Its brains and beauty combined with a bit of whiskey fueled sass combined to deliver the best content for aspiring bbq junkies and meat addicts across the globe.
 Kita Roberts is a meat maven who's not afraid to get a little grit under her nails and get wild with food and dive deep into the relationships that get it from pasture to plate.VISIT GIRLCARNIVORE.COM

-Arrange the next slice of bacon across the square, folding the turned down strips atop to form the weave.
+Arrange the next slice of bacon across the square, folding the turned-down strips on top to form the weave.

-Repeat these steps until all the bacon is used up, adjusting the length as needed.
+Repeat these steps until all the bacon is used, adjusting the length as needed.

-In a large bowl, combine the ground bacon sausage with the Apple Habanero Bar-B-Que sauce and Head Country Original Seasoning.
+Next, make the BBQ pork filling.
+In a large bowl, combine the ground-bacon sausage with the Apple Habanero Bar-B-Que sauce and Head Country Original Seasoning.
 Mix to combine.

 Press the bbq bacon sausage filling evenly over the bacon weave.

 Spoon the mac and cheese into the center of the pork, leaving a 1" edge from the top and bottom.

 Starting with one edge, roll the entire BBQ fatty up, making sure the bacon weave wraps with it.